alottabits/boardfarm-bdd/docs/Intervention Points Analysis.md

   - **Impact**: Testbed reflects real-world PrplOS behavior (values generated in `/var/etc/environment`)
   - **Note**: Network configuration (WAN DHCP, LAN bridge) is handled automatically by PrplOS during initialization - no manual UCI configuration needed
   - **Note**: Using CMD instead of ENTRYPOINT avoids Docker lifecycle timing issues with Raikou's dynamic interface attachment, ensuring eth1 is available when PrplOS initializes

+- 🛡️ **Config backup cleanup**: Init wrapper script removes leftover `/boot/sysupgrade.tgz` during normal boot - **TESTBED-SPECIFIC**
+  - **Why**: When GUI credentials or other settings are changed via TR-069, PrplOS creates a config backup (`/tmp/sysupgrade.tgz`).
+If an upgrade was attempted, this backup is preserved to `/boot/sysupgrade.tgz`.
+On reinitialization without an upgrade, if this backup exists, PrplOS will restore it during boot, which can interfere with Boardfarm's initialization process (e.g., causing eth1 connectivity failures).
+  - **Testbed Behavior**: During normal boot (no upgrade flag), the init wrapper script removes any leftover `/boot/sysupgrade.tgz` to ensure a clean state for Boardfarm initialization.
+This prevents stale config from previous test runs from interfering with network initialization.
+  - **Impact**: Ensures Boardfarm always starts with a clean state, preventing config restoration from interfering with eth1 connectivity or other initialization steps
+  - **Note**: Config backups are still preserved and restored during actual upgrades (when `/boot/.do_upgrade` flag exists)
+  - **Note**: GUI credentials (`Device.Users.User.1.Username` and `Device.Users.User.1.Password`) are not used for Boardfarm initialization - the CPE connects via `docker exec` (local_cmd), not SSH

 ### What Is NOT Tested in Containerized Setup ⚠️